Gangnam Zombie: Release

-In the United States, international distributor "Well Go USA" has acquired North American rights to the film.
-"Well Go USA" has been working on South Korean films for over a decade, including fan-favorite titles like The Wailing and The Villainess, the acclaimed Train to Busan franchise, and two of Korea's recent Oscar submissions for Best International Film: Escape from Mogadishu, and Burning—the first-ever Korean film to be shortlisted for the honor, The Witch 2: The Other One and the Cannes-debuting thriller Emergency Declaration.
+International distributor Well Go USA acquired North American rights to the film.

 Commercial performance

 The film was a commercial success according to production company Joy N Cinema which reported Gangnam Zombie was a great success and was their best-selling film at the 2022 Cannes Film Festival.
 The film was pre-sold in 134 countries before its release including North America, Germany, Thailand, Japan, the Philippines, Mongolia, South America, and Indonesia.